Import from Confluence

 Choose whether to export group membership and product access data.
 The data that is included in the user export file when these options are enabled are not required for importing issues into YouTrack.

-The CSV file that contains user data from your Confluence instance downloads to your local directory.
+Confluence generates a CSV file that contains user data from your Confluence instance and sends it to your email.